Choosing a tool

-Millalyzer cannot take all machining conditions into account.
-Check you selection with the cutting tool manufacturer’s recommendation regarding material compatibility and maximum chip thickness.
-For example, millalyzer force and torque predictions will often favor sharp-edged endmills (large rake angles and small cutting edge radius).
-Such tools are very susceptible to chipping and dulling in hard materials (e.g. steel) and would therefore degrade very quickly.
+Millalyzer cannot take all possible machining conditions into account.
+Always check your tool selection with the manufacturer’s recommendation regarding material compatibility and maximum chip thickness.
+For example, millalyzer’s force and torque predictions will often favor sharp-edged endmills (large rake angles and small cutting edge radius).
+Such tools are very susceptible to chipping and dulling in hard materials and would therefore degrade very quickly.

-The second tab shows a list of currently configured tools.
-Millalyzer ships with a small built-in database of solid endmills for aluminum machining (currently 81 tools).
+The Tools tab shows a list of currently configured tools.
+Millalyzer ships with built-in tool libraries, including one with vendor-supplied geoemtry data.
 Given the very large number of tools that are available on the market for different applications, it is very likely that the user will need to edit their own tool geometry.
 For this purpose there is a tool editor, shown to the right.

-Although there are what may appear a large number of values to configure, many only affect the structural model (tool stiffness).
-So, if tool deflections are of no interest, these values need not be accurate.
-Nominal cutting forces depend on:
+Although there are what may appear a large number of values to configure, many only affect the structural model (tool stiffness and strength).
+So, if tool deflections and failure are of no interest, the values listed below Structural geometry need not be very accurate.

 - Cutting diameter [DC]

-- Diameter of the cylindrical section of the endmill
+- Diameter of the cylindrical cutting section of the endmill.

 - Flute cout [NOF]